edwig/ODBCQueryTool/readme.txt

   between bcd's and SQL_NUMERIC_STRUCT.
 - Fixed a bug in the spreadsheet export, where the export could crash on an empty 33th row in the output grid.
 (In effect after each 32 rows)
+- Extended the on-line help file with the following subjects:
+  - Finding a table and tableinfo
+  - Scripting with SQL

 Version 1.4.4 (Build: 185)
 --------------------------